 I visited with my friend because it was on her bucket list.
 When she suggested it I was slightly worried that I’d find it underwhelming, like I had with the Grand Canyon in America.
 All there really was to do there was hike down into the Canyon, I half expected Ayers Rock to be the same, that climbing it would be the only thing to pass the time.
 How wrong was I. Uluru really impressed me, there was so much to see and do, that I never even felt the need to climb it.

 Sunset and sunrise viewings are well worth it.
 The Rock gradually goes through so many different shades of colour, you can’t help but just stare at it.
-Tour companies even arrange barbecue buffets with champange around the sunset viewing area.
+Uluru Tour companies even arrange barbecue buffets with champange around the sunset viewing area.
+I really enjoyed this experience!

 Aside from the main park area, Kata Tjuta is well worth a visit!
 There is a hike through the gorges that makes you feel MINIATURE!

-After New York City, Ayers Rock is the most expensive place in the world for a backpacker.
-The dorm rooms aren’t cheap.
+After New York City, Uluru is the most expensive place in the world for a backpacker.
+The dorm rooms at the Uluru Resort aren’t cheap.
 I stayed at the Outback Pioneer in a 4 person dorm.
 I’m not a dorm person but there’s not exactly much partying around so everyone we shared with were pleasant enough.
 Yes it’s expensive but staying on the Resort, you have access to swimming pools and free activities, such as; cultural dancing and boomerang lessons!
 There are plenty of other paid activities available including scenic flights and camel rides.